ispilledmymilk/ispilledmymilk/README.md

 - 👋 Hi, I’m @ispilledmymilk
 - 👀 I’m interested in things like coding, reading, self development and music
 - 🌱 I’m currently learning sql, python pandas
+- Looking for more exposure in C/C++
+- I'm also starting my journey in DSA in C/C++
 - 💞️ I’m looking to collaborate on sql